Skip to content

 Overview

-Polygon zkEVM is EVM-equivalent.
-It supports the majority of Ethereum EIPs, precompiles, and opcodes.
+Polygon zkEVM supports a majority of Ethereum EIPs, precompiles, and opcodes.
 Developers benefit from the seamless deployment of smart contracts, developer tools, and wallets that already work on Ethereum, but in an environment with significantly lower costs.

 Protocol development highlights